KingOfMath/CS4160-BlockChain-Syscoin/README.md

 ### 6) Mempool update
-We need to limit mempool size and update the mempool with time for reorgization.
+We need to limit mempool size and update the mempool with time for reorganization.
+Invalid transaction blocks will be removed from the mempool.
+Furthermore this function will try to add back lost transaction blocks.
+The size of the mempool is updated accordingly